Money Laundering Solicitors

 In many cases, we are able to help our clients to avoid charges or secure charges being dropped.
-Where charges cannot be avoided, we can build the strongest possible defence case for you, helping you to secure an acquittal or minimise the legal consequences where this is the best available outcome.
+Where charges cannot be avoided, our money laundering solicitors can build the strongest possible criminal defence for money laundering on your behalf, helping you to secure an acquittal or minimise the legal consequences where this is the best available outcome.

 When arrested, you will be offered legal representation by whichever duty solicitor is available.
 Unfortunately, they are unlikely to have specific experience and expertise in relation to money laundering offences, so it is strongly recommended to have a specialist money laundering defence lawyer handle your case instead.